-HistoryLink is honored to offer the first Web posting of a comprehensive roster of Washington citizens -- more than 9,000 as of 2014 -- who gave their lives in the service of their communities and country.
-The Roll of Honor includes men and women who died in the Philippines (1899-1904) and subsequent military conflicts, as well as Public Safety Personnel -- law enforcement officers and firefighters -- who lost their lives in the line of duty.
+HistoryLink is honored to offer a comprehensive roster of Washington citizens -- more than 9,000 -- who gave their lives in the service of their communities and country.
+The Roll of Honor, which is regularly updated, includes men and women who died in the Philippines (1899-1904) and subsequent military conflicts, as well as Public Safety Personnel -- law enforcement officers and firefighters -- who lost their lives in the line of duty.

 Names are listed alphabetically for each category.
 Given its length, the roster of World War II casualties is further divided into alphabetical sections.